morpho-org/bundler3/certora/README.md

 The Bundler3 contract enables an EOA to call different endpoint contracts onchain as well as grouping several calls in a single bundle.
 These calls may themselves reenter the Bundler3 contract.

-### Folders and file structure

-The [`certora/specs`](specs) folder contains these files:

-- [`Bundler3.spec`](specs/Bundler3.spec) checks Bundler3 entry points behave as expected;
-- [`AllowancesInvariant.spec`](specs/AllowancesInvariant.spec) check that token allowances are reset;
-- [`GeneralAdapter1Reverts.spec`](specs/GeneralAdapter1Reverts.spec) checks that state changes when adapter functions are called, or the execution reverts;
-- [`MorphoZeroConditions.spec`](specs/MorphoZeroConditions.spec) checks that calls to Morpho with zero inputs that revert in Morpho make the adapter revert;
+## Bundler3 safety restrictions

+A key feature of the bundler is to restrict reentering in adapter calls.
+That is we check that reentering an adapter is only possible during a multicall execution.
-- [`OnlyBundler3.spec`](specs/OnlyBundler3.spec) checks that adapters' methods used during a bundle execution may only be called by the Bundler3 contract;
+We also check that adapters' methods used during a bundle execution may only be called by the Bundler3 contract.
-- [`ReenterCaller.spec`](specs/ReenterCaller.spec) checks that Bundler3 can be reentered only by the expected adapter functions;
+We check that it's only possible to reenter the adapter using a dedicated Bunlder3 function.
-- [`TransientStorageInvariant.spec`](specs/TransientStorageInvariant.spec) ensures that the transient storage is nullified on each entry-point call, this is checked with a separate configuration as it requires to disable sanity checks (because `reenter` cannot be an entry-point).
+Bundler3 uses transient storage, it's checked that it's nullified on each entry-point call.
+This is checked with a separate configuration as it requires to disable sanity-checks (because `reenter` cannot be an entry-point _per se_).

-The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file.

-The [`certora/Makefile`](Makefile) is used to track and perform the required modifications on source files.
+## Morpho Zero Conditions

+Some adapters may call Morpho entry-points, we check that zero inputs that should revert on Morpho revert directly at the adapter level.

+## Allowance isolation

+Throughout the adapters, ERC20 allowances to the adapter may be increased.
+We check that such allowances are safe in-between adapters entry-points by resetting them to zero after transactions are performed.
+Note that this not verified for the Paraswap adapter.

+## General adapter reverts

+In this adapter, we ensure that the state changes when adapter functions are called, or the execution reverts.
+In some cases this property doesn't hold, in those cases a dedicated rule justify this is included.